ABTestDataCamp/intro-to-machine-learning/chapter1.md

 ## A Model - The Secret Weapon

-A human can learn the voices of 10 (maybe 100) co-workers and be able to identify them without looking.
+A human can learn the voices of 10 (or perhaps 100) co-workers and be able to identify them without looking.
 A machine, however, can learn the voices of over 10,000 people and be able to predict whose voice it is.
 How?

-Answer = Machine Learning!
+Machine Learning!

 Processes involved in Machine Learning include the following:

 - Get data
-- Preprocess (Clean, Prepare, Manipulate Data & Exploratory Data Analysis)
+- Preprocessing (Clean, Prepare, Manipulate Data & Exploratory Data Analysis)
 - Train Model
 - Test Model
 - Post-Process (Visualize, Evaluate, Improve Model & Present)